brianp702/login-help/README.md

 It does much more that recover a password.
 It is made for a very secure system where each user has an account number, username, password, email, security questions, and 2 factor authentication.
 If the user knows at least some of these things, they can likely reset their password.

-I built it for a client.
-A significant percentage of their support calls were from customers that needed help logging in to the system.
+The problem: a significant percentage of the client's support calls were from customers that needed help logging in to the system.
 The nature of the login process and security made it challenging to provide self service password recovery.

+The solution: walk the user through the recovery process, depending on their account and user configurations.

-Once this was deployed, customer support calls decreased and they were able to reduce their wait times.
+The result: customer support calls decreased and they were able to reduce their wait times significantly.

 The hardest part of the project was creating a flowchart of the password recovery process that used all of the security features of the system.
 QA had a wonderful time testing the dozens of possible flows, each one requiring a different account setup.